Iowa World Tour: Kill the Industry

+Ozzfest 2001

 Slipknot joined the 2001 Ozzfest, performing on the main stage after Papa Roach and before Marilyn Manson.

 Pledge of Allegiance

 The Pledge of Allegiance Tour was a leg co-headlined by the heavy metal band System of a Down.
 Both groups used the tour as a promotion for their new albums.

 The band played 27 shows all over the United States and had support from Rammstein, American Head Charge, Mudvayne and No One.
 The tour was scheduled to start on September 14 but was postponed for a week due to the terrorist attacks on September 11, 2001, 5 dates were rescheduled and 4 dates were cancelled, the rest of the dates went ahead as originally scheduled.

 Originally, No One were to open the tour and American Head Charge was to take their set for the second half of the tour.
 Due to the terrorist attacks, Mudvayne dropped off the tour leaving an open set on October 2.
 To fill the gap, American Head Charge came onto the tour early and No One stayed on for the entire tour.

 A Pledge of Allegiance CD, reported by Metal Hammer to have been largely recorded at the Rosemont date in October, includes SOAD's 'Chop Suey!', 'Bounce' and 'Toxicity', Slipknot's 'People = Shit', 'The Heretic Anthem' and 'New Abortion', Mudvayne's 'Under My Skin' and 'Pharmaecopia', American Head Charge's 'Seamless' and No One's 'My Release'.
 However, complained Malcolm Dome, "Mudvayne's two tracks… are taken from their DVD L(ive) D(osage) 50: Live in Peoria.
 And, for reasons best known to themselves, Rammstein are completely absent.
 So this is far from being the complete live documentation of the tour many would have hoped and liked to experience on the CD."